-Born inbetween different worlds, different cultural identities, and the persistent feeling of not belonging anywhere, being rootless, being homeless; this describes very much as well the musical career of Swiss raised, Czech musician of Pashtun descend, Miron Andres.
+Born in between different worlds, different cultural identities, and the persistent feeling of not belonging anywhere, being rootless, being homeless; this describes very much as well the musical career of Swiss raised, Czech musician of Pashtun descent, Miron Andres.

 But his love for early music has not been forgotten.
 He can be heard regularly in festivals such as the BRQ Vantaa (Finland), Festival de Musique Ancinene de Callas (France), Festivalul Baroc Tmisoara (RO), V Festival Opera do Parana (Curitiba, Brazil) and the Grachtenfestival Amsterdam (The Netherlands).

 In 2019, Arcana (Outhere) released his recording together with Europa Ritrovata, Affect is No Crime.
 New Music for old Instruments.

 And in 2021, Olive Music/Et’cetera released “Crossroads”, an album with almost only new works that were commissioned by the Tampering Festival for Ugly Pug.

 Miron won the second prize (ensemble) of the Förderpreis für Alte Musik Saarbrücken 2012, as well as the first prize (Contactus, with Juho Myllylä) of the EAR-ly competition in Vantaa (Finland) 2016.

 In 2019 he won the International Van Wassenaer Early Music Competition in Utrecht, with the duo Contactus (jury prize, AVROTROS radio prize and the OOM-prize).

 The collectives and groups he's been working with on a regular basis, such as Ugly Pug, Contactus, Lux Beata, Europa Ritrovata, Ensemble Hesperis, Capella dei Signori, Ensemble Joseph Hel, and many others, have brought him all across Europe and beyond.